hasura/graphql-engine/docs/graphql/manual/migrations/database-with-migrations.rst

 Step 3: Open the console via the CLI & disable Postgres schema changes
 ----------------------------------------------------------------------

-Instead of using the console at ``http://my-graphql.herokuapp.com/console`` you xshould now use the console by running:
+Instead of using the console at ``http://my-graphql.herokuapp.com/console`` you should now use the console by running:

 .. code-block:: bash